Iretha/design-patterns/src/com/smdev/creational/singleton/README.md

 * Singletons are often modeled as a server that accepts requests to: send, store or retrieve data.

-* If you need to control the state of something in a serial way
+* When you need to control the access/ state of something in a serial way

+* When you have some shared data

+* When you want to limit the number of instances to 1

 ## Example 1